What is endometriosis?

 - Coelomic metaplasia or the ability of cells in the pelvic cavity to develop into endometrial tissue

-Endometriosis tends to be seen most commonly in women who have a long duration of uninterrupted menstrual cycles.
-Such women include those who have never been pregnant, those with an early onset of their menstrual cycle, and those with menopause at a late age.
-Endometriosis is seen less frequently in women who have interruptions in their menstrual cycle, such as those with multiple pregnancies and long periods of breastfeeding.
+Endometriosis tends to be seen most commonly in those who have a long duration of uninterrupted menstrual cycles, including those who have never been pregnant, those with an early onset of their menstrual cycle, and those with menopause at a late age.
+Endometriosis is seen less frequently in people who have interruptions in their menstrual cycle, such as those with multiple pregnancies and long periods of breastfeeding.

 What are the symptoms of endometriosis?

 - Excessive menstrual cramps and pain during menstrual periods